 Puerto Rico has two languages – or rather, its own versions of two languages.
 Spanish has been spoken on the island since the 15th century.
 Ninety-five percent of Puerto Ricans speak English in business and school.
 It is also the official language of the government.
 The Puerto Rican Spanish is mingled with the ancient Taino dialect.

 Although English is the official government language, it is not popular.
-It was introduced in 1898, when the island was ceded to the U.S., but only 10 percent of islanders speak it regularly basis.
+It was introduced in 1898 when the island was ceded to the U.S., but only 10 percent of islanders speak it regular basis.
 In tourist areas, Puerto Rico has developed its own mixed language of “Spanglish.

 The US dollar is Puerto Rico’s currency, but they refer to it as a peso.

 Music and art are an integral part of Puerto Rican life.